junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Then come with us!"
 Dean said, "Tell the Devil what to do, isn't that what you wanted?"

 Crowley looked uneasy.
 "Happy to, but did you lot forget all the demon-proof sigils everywhere in that place?
-You might as well burn me alive then ask me walk into that damned place.
+You might as well burn me alive than asking me walk into that damned place.
 The bloody floor is worse than walking on the summer beach on bare feet!
 Why do you think I never visited?"

 Dean shrugged.
 He did forget bunker was the safest place on Earth, supposedly anyway -- looks like it's still true, to some extent.
 "Do I look like I care?"

 Crowley sighed, resigned.
 He snapped his finger.
 "There, now Moose can act as my proxy.
 My agent on field.
+Bound to the Devil.
 Happy?"

 Sam narrowed his eyes.
 "What did you do?"

-"Everything you want and more.
-Now get out of my place and have fun with the Devil."
-Crowley walked back to his throne room, heading to the corner cabinet to pour wine.
+"Everything you want and more -- the complete control.
+Do whatever kinky thing you want with the Devil, I don't care, just leave me a peace in the end.
+Now get out of my place and have fun."
+Crowley walked back to his throne room, heading to the corner cabinet to pour himself some wine.

 "I don't feel anything."
-On their way home, Sam had said, frowning.
+On their way home, Sam said, frowning.
 "Do you think Crowley told us the truth?
 We now have the control over Lucifer?"

-Dean glanced at him, shrugging.
+Dean glanced at him, concerning.
 "I don't know.
 Depend on how much you trust Crowley, I guess -- but he was doing okay recently, all things considered.
 He wanted Lucifer suffer as much as we do, so yeah, I think it should be a good bet -- as good as we can have, anyway."

 "Or Lucifer gets a free new body, and we are screwed.
 No pressure, right?"
-Sam breathed out heavily.
+Sam breathed out, keeping his tone forcefully light.

 But as it turns out, Crowley did give them the real deal -- the Cage-bound body, the perfectly easy-to-use control.
 The whole set.

 "Sit," Sam commands, pointing at the chair in the dungeon.

-Lucifer's face twitches, teeth gritting, eyes murdering, but his legs, walk toward the chair and sit down just as he's told.
+Lucifer's face twitches, teeth gritting, eyes murdering, but his legs, walk toward the chair and sit down just as he's told like a good boy.

 "Kneel," Sam says again.
 The lines on his face are smoothed, Dean thinks he's never seen Sam so relieved.